-Published studies have shown that of the more than 100 strains of HPV, 15 are known to be sexually transmitted "high-risk" oncogenic types of HPV that are responsible for 5% of all cancers worldwide and 10% of cancers in women.
+Of the more than 100 strains of HPV, 15 are known to be sexually transmitted "high-risk" oncogenic types of HPV that are responsible for 6-8% of all cancers worldwide.
 HPV infection can cause cells to become cancerous through the expression of the E6 and E7 genes.
-According to data extrapolated from the incidence rates reported in the WHO Human Papillomavirus and Related Cancers in the World Summary Report 2010, the worldwide annual incidence of HPV-associated cancers is approximately 527,000 cervical cancer; 99,000 anal cancer, 86,000 penile cancer, 80,000 head and neck cancer, 27,000 vulvar cancer and 13,000 vaginal cancer.
+According to the WHO Human Papillomavirus and Related Cancers in the World Summary Report 2010, there are 500,000 new cases of cervical cancer caused by HPV worldwide every year.
 Current preventative vaccines cannot protect the 20 million women who are already infected with HPV; and of the high risk oncogenic strains, only HPV 16 and 18 are present in these vaccines.
-According to a study published by Trimble, et. al. in Lancet Oncology, 80% of sexually active Americans will have contracted at least one strain of HPV by age 50.
 Challenges with acceptance, accessibility and compliance have resulted in only a third of young women being vaccinated in the United States and even less in other countries around the world.
-HPV is associated with 99% of cervical cancer, which in late stage is a highly aggressive malignancy with poor prognosis, no standard of care, and for which traditional cancer therapy is ineffective.
-HPV-associated head and neck cancer is growing at an epidemic rate in western countries; and occurs more frequently (3:1) in men than women due to changes in sexual practices.
-HPV is associated with over 25% of head and neck cancers in the United States, the number of HPV-positive head and neck cancer cases has already equaled the number of cases of cervical cancer and continues to increase in frequency and current therapies lead to poor quality of life.
-HPV is associated with over 80% of anal cancers and is also increasing in frequency.
-Current therapies are toxic and have long-term side effects with no approved therapy for recurrent disease.
+HPV is associated with 20 - 50% of oral squamous cell carcinomas.
+HPV-associated head and neck cancer is growing at an epidemic rate in western countries; and occurs more frequently (3:1) in men than women.
+In the United States, the number of HPV-positive head and neck cancer cases has already equaled the number of cases of cervical cancer and continues to increase in frequency.
+HPV is associated with 80 - 100% of anal cancers and is also increasing in frequency.

 ADXS-HPV is an Lm-LLO immunotherapy directed against HPV.
 ADXS-HPV is designed to target cells expressing the HPV gene E7.
 Expression of the E7 gene from high-risk HPV strains is responsible for the transformation of infected cells into dysplastic and malignant tissues and in the laboratory, was more effective than ADXS vectors targeting HPV E6.
 Eliminating these cells can eliminate the dysplasia or malignancy.
 ADXS-HPV is designed to direct antigen-presenting cells to generate powerful innate and cellular immune responses to HPV transformed cells resulting in the infiltration of cytotoxic T cells and attack on tumors.
 At the same time, we believe ADXS-HPV treatment may cause a reduction in the number and function of immunosuppressive regulatory Tregs and MDSC in the tumors that are protecting tumors from immune attack.
-ADXS-HPV is being evaluated in four ongoing clinical trials for HPV-associated diseases: recurrent cervical cancer (India), locally advanced cervical cancer (with the GOG, largely underwritten by the NCI, U.S.); head and neck cancer (underwritten by the CRUK, U.K.) and anal cancer (BrUOG, U.S.).
+ADXS-HPV is being evaluated in five ongoing clinical trials for HPV-associated diseases: recurrent/refractory cervical cancer (India), locally advanced cervical cancer (with the Gynecologic Oncology Group (GOG), largely underwritten by the National Cancer Institute (NCI); U.S cervical intraepithelial neoplasia, grades 2 and 3 (CIN 2/3) (U.S.), head and neck cancer (with the Cancer Research, United Kingdom (CRUK), (U.K.))

+and anal cancer (Brown University, Oncology Group (BrUOG), U.S.).
 Our next goal is to conduct Phase 1/2 trials to optimize the dose and schedule of ADXS-HPV, which we believe may further increase efficacy with respect to both clinical response and survival.
 Additional studies will investigate how best to combine ADXS-HPV with existing cytotoxic treatments.
 We plan to advance ADXS-HPV through registrational Phase 3 trials and regulatory approval in the United States and relevant markets for the treatment of cervical cancer.
 We also plan to evaluate ADXS-HPV in Phase 1/2 clinical trials for the treatment of patients with HPV-positive head and neck cancer and HPV-positive anal cancer.
-Future plans for the ADXS-HPV franchise are contingent upon a number of variables including available resources, types and number of studies, study initiation, patient enrollment, clinical and safety data generated, regulatory interactions and changing competitive landscape.